Why is Brown Water Pouring Out My Pipes?

 Is your tap water looking brownish?
+Do you have rusty colored water coming from your tap?
 It’s not a good look.
 Discolored water means sediments are getting into your water.
 You could drink it or wash with it.
 Not to worry, there’s nothing dangerous about brown water.
 But it’s still a problem you want to resolve.
 And it isn’t a good look for your porcelain or stainless steel sinks and toilets.
 In many cases, brown water clears up within a few hours.
-But if it doesn’t, there are steps you can take.
+But if it doesn’t, there are steps you can take before looking for a “24 hours plumbing near me” or emergency plumbers in your area.
 This blog post covers:

 - Why water turns brown